Looking back: a wider awareness of shared history

 Creative industry

 Indonesia wants to further develop its creative industry.
-The year 2021 has been declared the ‘Year of the Creative Industry’, with the aim to boost this sector with educational programmes, investments and international alliances in various sectors including fashion, textiles (especially batik and ikat), film (both drama, documentary and animation), photography, architecture and gaming.
-This offers opportunities for Dutch creatives through the networks of Creative Industries Fund NL, Het Nieuwe Instituut, Dutch Design Foundation, ClickNL and Topsector Creatieve Industrie.
+This sector got a boost after the 'Year of Creative Industries' (2021) and continues to develop itself with educational programmes, investments and international alliances in various sectors including fashion, textiles (especially batik and ikat), film (both drama, documentary and animation), photography, architecture and gaming.
+Opportunities for Dutch creatives are still prominent and can be futher developed through the networks of Creative Industries Fund NL, Het Nieuwe Instituut, Dutch Design Foundation, ClickNL and Topsector Creatieve Industrie.

 Film